mitch-keenan/konamacona.github.io/_posts/2018-11-13-mac-utilities.md

 >Never accidentally quit an app again.

 CommandQ changes the behaviour of `⌘Q` on Mac.
-Instead of immediately closing the application, you must hold the command for a (configurable) amount of time before it closes.
-It also shows a warning on the screen showing how long you have to hole it for.
+Instead of immediately quitting the application, you must hold the command for a (configurable) amount of time before it will quit.
+It also shows a warning on the screen showing the remaining time until it will quit the app.
 You can even add whitelist or blacklist of apps you want it enabled for.

 Get it [here](https://clickontyler.com/commandq/)